georgipeltekov/ngx-file-drop/README.md

 For Angular 6, 5 and 4 support please use older versions.

+This library relies on HTML 5 File API thus IE and Safari are not supported

 ## DEMO
 You can check the [DEMO](https://georgipeltekov.github.io/) of the library